-Another tactic the insurance adjuster may try to do is doubt the injuries you have received following the accident.
-For example, if you need knee replacement surgery after your accident, the adjuster may claim that you always had arthritis in your knees and would have eventually had the surgery despite the accident.
+Another tactic the insurance adjuster may try to do is to doubt the injuries you have received following the accident.
+For example, suppose you need knee replacement surgery after your accident.
+In that case, the adjuster may claim that you always had arthritis in your knees and would have eventually had the surgery despite the accident.
 If the insurance company can find proof that your injury was caused by other means, it can find a way to escape liability for your claim.

-These reasons are why it’s important to seek medical treatment following the automobile accident.
+These reasons are why seeking medical treatment following an automobile accident is essential.
 A medical expert can later be used to prove that your injuries only came from the accident and not a previous injury.

 Finding the Victim at Fault for the Serious Car Accident

-As mentioned above, the modified comparative negligence rule can easily damage a victim’s claim if they are found fault for the accident.
-Knowing this, the other party’s insurance carrier will try to find you at fault for the accident so they do not have to pay.
+As mentioned above, the modified comparative negligence rule can easily damage a victim’s claim if they are found faulty for the accident.
+Knowing this, the other party’s insurance carrier will try to see you at fault for the accident so they do not have to pay.

-Do not give them a chance.
-Before you speak to the insurance adjuster or the insurance, first speak to an experienced Philadelphia car accident lawyer at Munley Law Personal Injury Attorneys.
+Please do not give them a chance.
+Before speaking to the insurance adjuster or the insurance, talk to an experienced Philadelphia car accident lawyer at Munley Law Personal Injury Attorneys.
 For over 60 years, we have been battling insurance companies across Pennsylvania.
-We understand the tactics they use to disprove your claim and we are more than willing to fight on your behalf to make sure you receive the compensation that you deserve.
+We understand the tactics they use to disprove your claim and are more than willing to fight on your behalf to ensure you receive the compensation you deserve.

 How Do I Deal with Insurance Companies After a Car Accident?

-While you report the crash to your own insurance company, you are under no obligation to speak with the other party’s insurance.
-In fact, we strongly recommend that you do not make any statements to the other party’s insurance company, and instead allow your car accident lawyer to handle that communication for you.
+While you report the crash to your insurance company, you are not obligated to speak with the other party’s insurance.
+We strongly recommend that you not make any statements to the other party’s insurance company and instead allow your lawyer to handle that communication.